Podcastindex-org/docs-api/README.md

 *   "**image**" - The channel-level image element.
 *   "**artwork**" - The seemingly best artwork we can find for the feed.
 Might be the same as 'image' in most instances.
 *   "**lastUpdateTime**" - \[Unix Epoch\] The channel-level pubDate for the feed, if it's sane.
 If not, this is a heuristic valu, arrived at by analyzing other parts of the feed, like item-level pubDates.
-*   "**lastCrawlTime**" - \[Unix Epoch\] The last time we attempted to pull this feed from it's url.
+*   "**lastCrawlTime**" - \[Unix Epoch\] The last time we attempted to pull this feed from its url.
 *   "**lastParseTime**" - \[Unix Epoch\] The last time we tried to parse the downloaded feed content.
-*   "**lastGoodHttpStatusTime**" - \[Unix Epoch\] Timestamp of the last time we got a "good", meaning non-4xx/non-5xx, status code when pulling this feed from it's url.
+*   "**lastGoodHttpStatusTime**" - \[Unix Epoch\] Timestamp of the last time we got a "good", meaning non-4xx/non-5xx, status code when pulling this feed from its url.
-*   "**lastHttpStatus**" - The last http status code we got when pulling this feed from it's url.
+*   "**lastHttpStatus**" - The last http status code we got when pulling this feed from its url.
 You will see some made up status codes sometimes.
 These are what we use to track state within the feed puller.
 These all start with 9xx.
-*   "**contentType**" - The Content-Type header from the last time we pulled this feed from it's url.
+*   "**contentType**" - The Content-Type header from the last time we pulled this feed from its url.
-*   "**lastCrawlTime**" - \[Unix Epoch\] The last time we attempted to pull this feed from it's url.
+*   "**lastCrawlTime**" - \[Unix Epoch\] The last time we attempted to pull this feed from its url.
 *   "**itunesId**" - The itunes id of this feed if there is one, and we know what it is.
 *   "**generator**" - The channel-level generator element if there is one.
 *   "**language**" - The channel-level language specification of the feed.
 Languages accord with the RSS [language spec](https://www.rssboard.org/rss-language-codes).